Negative refraction and tiling billiards: Line arrangements

 Corollary \ref{ngoncorollary} applies in the case that the lines are the extensions of the edges of a regular polygon, or any equiangular polygon.

-\begin{proposition} Let $n\geq 2$ be even, let $T$ be the composition of reflections through $l_0, \ldots, l_{n-1}$, and consider the following angle condition:
+\begin{proposition} For a line arrangement of $n$ non-parallel lines $l_0, \ldots, l_{n-1}$ with $n\geq 2$ even, ordered by increasing counter-clockwise angle, where $\alpha_i$ is the counter-clockwise angle between lines $l_{i}$ and $l_{i+1}$ (modulo $n$), let $T$ be the composition of reflections through $l_0, \ldots, l_{n-1}$, and consider the following angle condition:

-$T$ is a rotation by $\pi$ and $T^2$ is the identity if and only if (\ref{even-condition}) is satisfied. \end{proposition}
+$T$ is a rotation by $\pi$, and $T^2$ is the identity, if and only if (\ref{even-condition}) is satisfied. \end{proposition}

-\begin{proof} By Lemma \ref{alpha_lemma}, the sum of all the $\alpha_i$ is $\pi$, so an equivalent statement to (\ref{even-condition}) is By Lemma \ref{classify} part \ref{ccwangle}, a composition of reflections through $l_0, l_1, \ldots, l_{n-1}$ is a rotation by angle $\alpha_0 + \alpha_2 + \ldots + \alpha_{n-2}$, so $T$ is a rotation by angle $2(\pi/2)=\pi$ if and only if (\ref{even-condition}) is satisfied.
-Any good trajectory will circle the central zone before it gets back to $l_0$, reflecting across the $n$ lines in order twice, so we consider the transformation $T^2$, which is a rotation of angle $2\pi$ (the identity) if and only if (\ref{even-condition}) is satisfied. \end{proof}
+\begin{proof} By Lemma \ref{alpha_lemma}, the sum of all the $\alpha_i$ is $\pi$, so an equivalent statement to (\ref{even-condition}) is By Lemma \ref{classify} part \ref{ccwangle}, a composition of reflections through $l_0, l_1, \ldots, l_{n-1}$ is a rotation by angle $2(\alpha_0 + \alpha_2 + \ldots + \alpha_{n-2})$, so $T$ is a rotation by angle $2(\pi/2)=\pi$ if and only if (\ref{even-condition}) is satisfied.
+Any good trajectory will circle the central zone before it gets back to $l_0$, reflecting across the $n$ lines in order twice, so we should study the transformation $T^2$. $T^2$ is a rotation of angle $2\pi$, and is thus the identity, if and only if (\ref{even-condition}) is satisfied, as desired. \end{proof}

+\begin{corollary} For a trajectory $\tau$ on a line arrangement defined as in Proposition \ref{notrot}, let $\theta_i(\tau)$ be the angle between $\tau$ and $\l_i$, measured on the side of the central zone.